giucris/yasp/README.md

 It is written in **Scala (2.12.15)** on top of **Apache Spark 3.3.0** and managed as an **SBT (1.4.9)** multi module project.

-Currently support all the 3.x Spark versions and comes with the following modules:
+Yasp comes with the following modules:

 * **YaspApp** provide the highest possible level of abstraction for your ETL job and come with an executable main class.
   Allow you to manage complex big data etl job with a simple yml file
 * **YaspService** provide all the yasp ops for your ETL job.
 * **YaspCore** provide spark primitives useful for yasp operations.

+**Only Apache Spark 3.x versions are supported**

 ## Getting Started